 "To have your work turned into something bigger than it really is, well, it's pretty cool," said Denson, a junior at Benjamin Franklin High School.

 Denson is one of 10 North Stars whose poems depicting the urban experience were turned into Hip H'Opera, a joint venture of the Opera Company of Philadelphia, Freedom Theater and the Art Sanctuary, the North Stars' parent group.

 Some works deal with absent fathers and hardworking mothers.
 Some discuss music's transformative power in a teenager's life.
 Others talk about tough neighborhoods, crime, and crack.

-Tonight, the students' work will be presented in grand style at the Church of the Advocate - the poems professionally scored and set to a string quartet, hip-hop turned on its head and sung by performers from the Opera Company.
+Tomorrow night, the students' work will be presented in grand style at the Church of the Advocate - the poems professionally scored and set to a string quartet, hip-hop turned on its head and sung by performers from the Opera Company.
 A matinee performance for students is planned for the afternoon.

 Jeffrey Hart, North Stars administrator and youth mentor, watched a weekend rehearsal with a parent's pride.

 "It gives us the opportunity to expose young people to another art form, and to show them the positive acceptance of their art form," he said.

 Hart calls it "education on both sides: people in the art world will see that everyone in the hip-hop world is not wild and crazy, and people in the hip-hop world will see that everyone in the art world is not stuck up and out of touch."

 Standing at the back of the rehearsal hall, Hart motioned to the students gathered round a grand piano and laughed.

 "I don't know whether they get the full magnitude of this," he said.
 "This is a professional opera singer, doing their work.
 It would be a lot simpler if I brought in a professional basketball player."